About JACK'S POINT

-Jack's Point was conceived and has been nurtured for over 15 years by the international master-planning practice, Darby Partners Limited.
-Darby Partners has engaged world-leading architects, designers, and resort developers to ensure that Jack’s Point will become a real community embraced by all
+Jack's Point was conceived and has been nurtured for over 20 years by the international master-planning practice, Darby Partners Limited.
+Darby Partners has engaged world-leading architects, designers, and resort developers to ensure that Jack’s Point will become a real community embraced by all.

 Darby Partners Limited is a multi-disciplinary development planning, design and project management practice.
 The New Zealand-based firm has extensive national and international experience with prestigious property development and resort projects.

-John Darby is Darby Partners' principal and has been involved in property projects for over 20 years as both an investor and consultant.
+John Darby is Darby Partners' principal and has been involved in property projects for over 35 years as both an investor and consultant.
 John is a registered landscape architect and Harvard trained golf course architect and resort planner.
 He is the prime mover behind Jack's Point, and the Jack's Point Golf Course is the sixth he has designed.
-Others include neighbouring Millbrook, and The Hills in Queenstown (co-host to the BMW ISPS Hand New Zealand Open).
+Others include neighbouring Millbrook, and The Hills in Queenstown (co-host to the New Zealand Open).

 John Darby and Darby Partners have been responsible for a number of celebrated and award-winning projects.
 These include: Denerau Island Resort in Fiji, Clearwater Resort near Christchurch, Wyuna Station near Glenorchy on Lake Wakatipu, the Steamer Wharf Village in Queenstown, Amisfield Winery and Millbrook Resort.